Facilitator Preparation Guide

-- Consider the value of rotating between churches if members of several congregations are part of your circle.
+- Consider the value of rotating between churches or spaces if members of several congregations or organizations are part of your circle.

 - If your group is small, you may wish to consider meeting in rotating homes.

 - If you have decided to watch films together, you will want to arrange the equipment for streaming and projection: ideally a hardwired internet connection to a laptop, a connection between the laptop and a projector, a screen, and speakers.
-Or, if your congregation has a large enough television screen, you can use that if it connects to a laptop for streaming online content, or if it has internet connectivity built in.
+Or a large enough television screen can work.

 - Comfort matters (temperature, warm light, comfortable chairs).